azurenoops/terraform-overlays-baseline/docs/deployment/landing-zone/landing-zone-cleanup.md

 # Misc Tasks

-The Mission Enclave Landing Zone Starter when destoryed will leave behind some resources that need to be manually deleted.
+The Mission Enclave Landing Zone Starter when destroyed may leave behind some resources that need to be manually deleted.
+Please check the following resources and delete them if they are not needed.

 ## Diagnostic Settings